Skip to content

 });

-getComponentClasses(...kebabNames) returns a deduped class array for the named components. getHelperClasses(...helperNames) does the same for the helper aliases.
+getComponentClasses(kebabNames, exclude?) returns a deduped class array for the named components (companions included; an optional ReadonlySet of names to exclude prunes them and everything reachable only through them). getHelperClasses(...helperNames) does the same for the helper aliases.

 Excluding defaults you swapped out